cs186-fa12/fa12/hw2/README.md

 *  `top_users_posts_sql`
   * Retrieve the top 5 users who created the most posts.
+  * Do not retrieve users who created 0 posts.
   * Retrieve at most 5 rows.
   * Returns a string of the SQL query.
   * The resulting columns names must include (but are not limited to):